Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms: Appendix E: Charge fractionalization

 In this section, we provide more numerical results for charge fractionalization as complement to the main text.
-We compute the net charge as a function of potential strength $V$ on a $25\times5$ Rydberg superarray by density-matrix renormalization group (DMRG) simulations with bond dimension up to $\chi\approx600$.
-We consider the case defect occupies one site or four sites intead of two sites as discussed in the main text.
-As shown in Fig~\ref{fig:SM}(a)-(b), the net charges $\Delta Q_{\mathrm{e}(\mathrm{b})}$ saturates different values for different defect configuration.
+We compute the net charge as a function of potential strength $V$ on a $25\times5$ Rydberg superarray with open boundary condition by density-matrix renormalization group (DMRG) simulations with bond dimension up to $\chi\approx600$.
+We consider the case of one site defect and four sites defect here.
+As shown in \textbf{Figure~\ref{fig:SM}}(a)-(b), the net charges $\Delta Q_{\mathrm{e}(\mathrm{b})}$ saturate different values for different defect configuration.
 For a superarray with size $L_x=25$ and $L_y=5$, $\Delta Q_{\mathrm{e}(\mathrm{b})}$ saturates to $\pm 1/2$ if the defect occupies one site, while saturates to $\pm 3/2$ with quantized step $1/2$ if the defect occupies four sites.

 We also consider the case that system in the presence of both repulsive and attractive defects.
 The repulsive potential is placed on $(6,3)$ and $(7,3)$ and the attractive potential is placed on $(18,3)$ and $(19,3)$, respectively.
-Then the net charge of left half $\Delta Q_{\mathrm{l}}$ and right half $\Delta Q_{\mathrm{r}}$ of the system are shown in Fig.~\ref{fig:SM}(c).
+Then the net charge of left half $\Delta Q_{\mathrm{l}}$ and right half $\Delta Q_{\mathrm{r}}$ of the system are shown in Figure~\ref{fig:SM}(c).
 After the strength of pin filed is above a threshold, the net charge saturates to quantized values close to $\pm1/2$ as expected.